mheap/nexmo-developer/_use_cases/en/contact-center.md

 node index.js
 ```

-2. Call your Vonage number from your first device ("user phone") and listen to the welcome message.
+2. Call your Vonage number from "user phone" and listen to the welcome message.

 3. Open the dial pad and press 1 or 2.

-3. Answer the inbound call on your second device ("agent phone").
+3. Answer the inbound call "agent phone".

 4. Hang up on the agent phone.